ARMmbed/mbed-os-5-docs/docs/refs/api/platform/sleep.md

 This function invokes sleep manager, which we introduce below.

 The idle loop invokes sleep manager by default.
-You can overwrite this default behaviour by attaching a different idle hook function pointer.
+You can overwrite this default behavior by attaching a different idle hook function pointer.

 ```c++
 void new_idle_loop()